One of the best ways to develop an organized and effective practice routine is to learn jazz standards.

 Learn Jazz Standard Melodies – Positions

-This’ll open up your neck, as well as ensure you can always reference the melody in any position.
+This opens up your neck and ensures you can reference the melody in any position.

 Start by working any melody in the following positions on the fretboard.

-Doing so will cover the first half of the guitar, and allow you to always have the melody under your fingers on the neck.
+Doing so covers the first half of the guitar, and allows you to always have the melody under your fingers on the neck.